 Western Approaches is a unique bunker complex, tucked away in the basement of an office block in Liverpool’s financial district.
 Despite its unassuming exterior, Western Approaches is arguably one of the most historically significant rooms in Britain.

-The Speke and the Sea project will explore the social history behind Western Approaches, and will focus on the lives of the remarkable people who worked there – notably the young women of the WAAF and WRNS.
+The Speke and the Sea project explores the social history behind Western Approaches, focusing on the lives of the remarkable people who worked there – notably the young women of the WAAF and WRNS.

-We will focus on the critical and discerning nature of this work, and will draw parallels with the way in which we learn about heritage and history today.
-A part of this, we will consider how we remember World War II, and the impact of that memory on the identity of Liverpool.
-As well as learning about the young women working at Western Approaches – who they were, what they did and why they did it – we will also learn from them: their ability to assess the reliability of a source of information.
+We focus on the critical and discerning nature of this work, and draw parallels with the way in which we learn about heritage and history today.
+We consider how we remember World War II, and the impact of that memory on the identity of Liverpool.
+As well as learning about the young women working at Western Approaches – who they were, what they did and why they did it – we also learn from them: their ability to assess the reliability of a source of information.
 This critical thinking is an increasingly vital skill in an era of social media and ‘fake news’.
 For the WAAF and WRNS at Western Approaches, this skill made the difference between life or death for thousands of people, every day – and ultimately changed the course of history.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.